tfischer4765/mm-install/README.md

 ### **WARNING: This script is currently in beta.
 Please use with caution and expect bugs!**

-## Intended use
+## Intended use and audience

 This script is intended to prepare a working environment for, install and run MagicMirror2 on a pristine PiOS-lite image.
 It can easily be set up on SDcards as small as 8GB or possibly even smaller.

-### **Important: This script is written under the assumption that the user has a basic understanding of Linux and X. If you don't know how to flash an image onto a sd card or download a file onto your linux disto via CLI, it is suggested you use the official installation method on the MagicMirror2 website.
-Follow the instructions in this README closely and check your preconditions.
-Using this script wrong WILL BREAK YOUR IMAGE!**
+This script is targeted at advanced users who want to create a simple and low-footprint install for a production mirror.
+It creates a very minimalistic setup that is tailored to run MagicMirror2 only and not much else.
+It is not well suited for newcomers to experiment with MagicMirror or Raspberry Pi in general.
+If you count yourself among that group,  Sam Detweil's install script at <https://github.com/sdetweil/MagicMirror_scripts> will be the better choice.

 ### What it does

 The script asks you to select which steps of the following list you want it to perform.
 Depending on your selections, some of the following steps may or may not be available:

 - Install a minimal X server setup and set it to start at boot
-- Set up nodesource and install node.js<sup>1</sup>
+- Set up nodesource and install node.js
-- clone and install MagicMirror2 from the official repo<sup>1</sup>
+- Clone and install MagicMirror2 from the official repo
-- link configuration and modules to /etc for easy access<sup>1,2</sup>
+- Link configuration and modules to /etc for easy access
-- set MagicMirror to be started by systemd<sup>1,2</sup>
+- Set up MagicMirror to be managed by systemd
- <sub>1: Only if requested 2: Only if MM2 install was chosen</sub>

 ### Preconditions, Limitations and Caveats